When Yahuwah [the Hebrew name for the LORD] hears our voice in prayer, He has a promise for us:

 Our Voice Makes the Difference

-It is our voice that makes the difference, not our thoughts.
+It is our voice that makes the difference.
 Talking to God with our voice is one of the secrets to seeing answers to our prayers.

 Our voice is as unique as our fingerprints, our eyes, and our hair.
-A person’s voice is uniquely identifiable, and completely distinctive!
+A person’s voice is uniquely identified.
+It is completely distinctive!

 No one has to prove to us that the sound of our mother’s voice is like no other.
 Each of us recognizes certain voices and can identify them immediately — our parent’s voices, our sibling’s voices, our spouse’s and closest friends’ voices.